Luck Perms Logo

 Summary

 Permissions are what separates the good servers from the OK ones.
 Everybody loves their chat to be colorful, and permissions are the best way to get there.
-It also enables server owners to grant users certain permissions without having to grant them all permissions.
-The op system in Minecraft alone doesn’t work well and requires putting too much trust in people than should be allowed for certain commands.
+It also enables server owners to grant users specific permissions without having to grant them all permissions.
+The op system in Minecraft alone doesn’t work well and requires putting too much trust in people than should be allowed for specific commands.
 That’s the beauty of permissions.

 Similar Posts